Recurrent migraines can be functionally disabling and can impair quality of life.

 Zolmitriptan, frovatriptan, and naratriptan have shown benefits in the short-term prevention of menstrual-related migraines.
 They are started several days before the expected onset and continued for 5 to 6 days.

-Butterbur and feverfew are 2 herbal medications available for use for migraine prophylaxis.
+Butterbur and feverfew are two herbal medications available for use for migraine prophylaxis.
 Studies have failed to prove any substantial benefit with feverfew.
-Butterbur extract made from underground parts of the plant has been endorsed by American Academy of Neurology and the American Headache Society, to reduce the frequency of migraines.
+Butterbur extract made from underground parts of the plant has been endorsed by the American Academy of Neurology and the American Headache Society, to reduce the frequency of migraines.

 Identifying and modifying the trigger if possible.
 It is important to maintain headache diaries to identify triggers and follow response when triggers modified.